shopware5/devdocs/source/designers-guide/preparing-themes-for-the-community-store/index.md

 ## Creating the plugin

 The only requirements the `Bootstrap.php` file has, in this case, are the plugin label (name that is displayed in the plugin manager later on) and the version number.
 So, with that in mind, you would create the file and add the 2 required functions to it.
-Because the `TutorialTheme` folder is located inside the `Themes/Frontend`, the plugin automatically detects its content.
+Because the `TutorialTheme` directory is located inside the `Themes/Frontend`, the plugin automatically detects its content.

 ##### Bootstrap.php
 ```